-In a final explosive flash of pure white light, the spartan interrogation room was no more and Grace was instanly transported to a new location: a peaceful village in the heart of a lush green valley surrounded by rolling hills.
+In a final explosive flash of pure white light, the spartan interrogation room was no more and Grace was instantly transported to a new location: a peaceful village in the heart of a lush green valley surrounded by rolling hills.
 She could see windmills up on high gently turning in the breeze.
 Dragonflies were darting across the surface of a stream.
 Silver light bounced along the edges where water and stone met.

 She crossed a small, decorative bridge to where a diminutive figure waited under cherry blossom.
 The guide didn't speak, but invited her to sit and meditate under the nearby trees.
 Grace did as she was told, and as soon as she closed her eyes, she was transported again to a new location.

 Grace now found herself standing inside the grounds of an enormous palace, rising up in front of her, almost touching the stormy sky.
 A giant figure was standing, arms folded, on a terrace overlooking the vast open plains of some far off land.
-Lashing rain pushed by a strong gale licked at the giant's black cape making it flutter rythmically as if keeping a beat.
+Lashing rain pushed by a strong gale licked at the giant's black cape making it flutter rhythmically as if keeping a beat.

 The figure, majestic with pearlescent white skin and blazingly bright emerald eyes, towered nearly ten feet over and above Grace's five-nine frame.
 He sensed her presence and spoke in a booming, yet gentle voice, "Hello my child.
 What brings you here?"